bnnm/wwiser-utils/doc/NAMES.md

 Downside is that many words + high `-c N` = humongous number of results.
 So `words.txt` here should be restricted to mostly relevant words (remove `Desert` if you aren't trying to find events related to that).
 Best is to combine with `fnv.txt` to reverse only, since generated `.txt` can be +GBs big otherwise.
 Try `-c 2` and see if some names worked, reduce words and try `-c 3`. `-c 4` is possible but could take a few hours, `-c 5` and beyond may take ages.
 Add `-S` to disable the *split words by _* feature to fine tune your word count too.

-A more specialized version is using `words.py -p`. this takes `words.txt`, that must be divided into "section", and makes permutations of those sections to create combo words.
+A more specialized version is using `words.py -p`. this takes `words.txt`, that must be divided into "sections", and makes permutations of those sections to create combo words.
 For example:
 ```
 BGM
 Play_BGM